Architecture Teams

 An architecture team is a group of people with the roles or positions of an architect.
 A team often has a team manager or lead architect.
 If not, the team has often a departmental manager, like an IT Manager, CIO, or CIO Office Manager.

-In an architecture team the roles can be divided into areas of architecture, domains of concerns, or types of working.
+In an architecture team, the roles can be divided into areas of architecture, domains of concern, or types of working.

 Dragon1 prefers to have at least one EA, BA, IA, and TA present as roles in an LME organization.

-Not all architects that work in an organization do have to be internal.
-For the design of solutions or expert knowledge, it is very wise to make use of external architects.
-But for the strategic work, the high-level architecture or creating reference architectures, it is best to have those architects on the payroll.
+Not all architects working in an organization have to be internal.
+For the design of solutions or expert knowledge, it is wise to use external architects.
+However, it is best to have those architects on the payroll for strategic work, high-level architecture, or creating reference architecture.

 Services Menu, Portfolio and Working Schedule